samdavmueller/academic-kickstart/content/author/admin/_index.md

 +++

-I am PhD candidate at the Graduate School of Economic and Social Sciences and research associate at the Chair for Political Economy at the University of Mannheim.
+I am PhD candidate at the Graduate School of Economic and Social Sciences (GESS) and research associate at the Chair for Political Economy at the University of Mannheim.
 Currently I am also working as an Editorial Assistant at the American Political Science Review.

+My research focuses on **committee decision making** and **lobbying**.
+I am especially interested in **strategic information provision** and the effect of **behavioral information processing** on decision making.
+I use **formal models, experiments and quantitative methods**, particularly text analysis methods, to conduct my research.
+I am also interested in social media usage on electoral campaigning and social preferences more generally.